johnnewman/watchtower/README.md

    - `api_key` is the secret value in the HTTP header that is allowed to access the camera API.
 This corresponds to `api_key` of the camera's `server` config object.
    - `port` the port to connect to the camera's server.
 This corresponds to `server_port` of the camera's `server` config object.
    - `cert_location` is the location of the certfile for accessing the camera's server.
 This is the same file that `certfile_path` points to in the camera's `server` config object.
-   - `default_fps` is the FPS to use, if none is supplied, when hitting the `/stream` endpoint on the camera.
+   - `default_fps` is the FPS to use if none is supplied, when hitting the `/stream` endpoint on the camera.

  ### 6. Servos